dman-coders/drupal_testkit/SETUP.md

 That also gives steps for setting up the service so it autostarts which is much more fun than doing it manually.
 See `org.nhabit.Selenium.plist`
+This should ensure the server starts in the background (via launchd) on every restart.

 However, the first time, you should do it by hand until it's running so you can confirm it's working.